 Vancouver Harley Davidson dealer Fred Deeley is given credit for starting the “300 Miler” in 1930.
-It was a true test of man and machine in those days, held on gravel and dirt roads, with many riders finishing long after dark.
+It was a true test of man and machine and in those days, held on gravel and dirt roads, with many riders finishing long after dark.
 Photos of the 1938 start, taken at Stanley Park, show a long line of smiling riders on Indians, Harleys and British bikes, wearing leather helmets and peaked caps, all with numbered vests bearing a sponsor’s name (“Export”).

 Current Information on the Caribou Trails Run